Documentation > Administration > Air-Gap Operational Runbook

 • Immediate rotation on suspected compromise.
 Symptoms include: a stolen / lost laptop that holds the collector's private key, an unauthorized signature appearing on a disc the operator didn't burn, or any indication the collector host was compromised.
 Rotate keys, and treat every disc signed by the old key as untrusted (re-collect + re-burn before ingesting on any repository).

 • Private-key storage.
-The collector's private key file should be readable only by the SysManage server process and never copied off the collector.
-PEM-encoded, mode 0400.
+The collector's private key (/var/lib/sysmanage/airgap/collector-ed25519.pem, generated automatically on role selection, mode 0600) should be readable only by the SysManage server process and never copied off the collector.
+The ensure_collector_keypair step never overwrites an existing key, so re-selecting the collector role is safe.
 Backup via a sealed-envelope hardware token (YubiKey, Nitrokey) stored in a different physical location from the collector itself — the same threat model as your CA's signing key.

 • Public-key distribution.
-The repository's sysmanage.yaml can hold multiple trusted public keys during a rotation window.
-New ingestions verify against any of them; remove old keys only after the last disc signed by the retiring key has been ingested.
+The repository's keyring directory can hold multiple trusted public keys during a rotation window — each as a separate .pub file.
+New ingestions verify against any key in the directory; remove a retired key only after the last disc signed by it has been ingested.
+To rotate, drop the new collector's .pub into the keyring (additive — existing keys are never cleared).

 Transport-loss procedures